Builtio-Backend/easy-excel-exporter/README.md

 # About
-This nodejs module can be used to create an excel spread-sheet with set of header row and data rows.
+This NodeJS module can be used to create an Excel spreadsheets with set of header row and data rows.

-The headers can have a particular data-type and value.
+These cells can have a particular data-type and value.

 Each column will accomodate the data of particular data-type specified in the header row.

+NOTE: ExcelExporter only supports these below mentioned datatypes:<br><b>object, string, number, boolean, date.</b>

 # Initialize
 ```
-var excelAdapter = require('excel_adapter');
+var ExcelExporter = require('excel-exporter');
-var excel = new excelAdapter(options);
+var excelAdaptor  = ExcelExporter(options);
 ```
-option is an object used to create instance of excel_adapter.
+options is an object used to create instance of excel-exporter.

 ```
 options : {
   sheetName : 'this-is-an-optional-field',
   fileName  : 'this-is-an-optional-field',
+  autoCast  : 'this-is-an-optional-field'
 }
 ```